Skip to main content

 SGA members Alex Shadid and Danielle Toussaint work on cranes, a global sign of peace, to send to the campus of Virginia Tech.

-OSU’s SGA is also asking other schools to join in this effort so that thousands of cranes can be placed across the Virginia Tech Campus.
+OSU’s SGA is also asking other schools to join in this effort so that thousands of cranes can be placed across the Virginia Tech campus.

-“The cranes will be a reminder to their campus that students from across the country are thinking of them and praying for them.”
-Carter said.
+“The cranes will be a reminder to their campus that students from across the country are thinking of them and praying for them,” Carter said.

-Hiroshima, site of the World War II atomic bombing, eventually built a peace memorial with a figure of Sadako holding a large golden crane above her head with outstretched hands.
-Every year children from Japan and other countries send thousands of folded paper cranes to Hiroshima as a prayer for worldwide peace.
+Hiroshima, the site of the World War II atomic bombing, eventually built a peace memorial with a figure of Sadako holding a large golden crane above her head with outstretched hands.
+Every year, children from Japan and other countries send thousands of folded paper cranes to Hiroshima as a prayer for worldwide peace.

 MENUCLOSE